-Children must be signed in and out by an authorized adult each day using the Time Clock located at the front desk.
-Each adult must maintain their own individual PIN.
-Sharing your PIN is not an acceptable practice.
-Neighborhood House assumes responsibility for your child once they are signed in, brought to your child's classroom, and acknowledged by the classroom teacher.
+Children must be signed in and out by an authorized adult each day using the Signin computer located in each classroom.
+Each adult will be issued a Neighborhood House door code, which should not be shared.
+Sharing your access codes is not an acceptable practice.
+Neighborhood House assumes responsibility for your child once they are brought to your child's classroom, signed in, and acknowledged by the classroom teacher.
 Please do not leave your child unattended in any area of the building.
 Please have your child wash their hands upon entering the classroom to reduce the risk of illness.
 Parents of toddler children should fill out the daily communication log or verbally provide needed information to teachers before leaving the classroom.

-When picking up your child, please sign them out, meet them in their classroom or designated place, inform your child's teacher you are picking them up, then keep them with you and walk them safely to your vehicle or other means of transportation.
+When picking up your child, please meet them in their classroom or designated place, sign them out at the computer, and inform your child's teacher you are picking them up, then keep them with you and walk them safely to your vehicle or other means of transportation.
 Children must remain in the immediate care of their parents as they enter and exit the building.
 Please be aware that it is against the law to leave children in unattended vehicles.
 During drop off or pick up, please do not leave children unattended in a vehicle for any reason.